onema/classyfile/docs/events.md

 # Events
-`ClassyFile` emits three events to allow you to extend the basic functionality of this library.
+`ClassyFile` emits several events to allow you to extend the basic functionality of this library.

 ## classyfile.before_generate_classes
 This event is emitted after the file finder has been setup and before checkign each `php` file.
 The event will contain the following values